afruni/afruni.github.io/README.md

 <p>Hello and welcome to my digital portfolio! ☀️</p>

 <p>
 My name is Francesca and I'm from a little town in Northern Italy but currently based in the USA.
-I am a very motivated graduate student currently studying for my master's degree in Mechanical Engineering at Yale University.
+I am a very motivated graduate student currently studying for my master's degree in Mechanical Engineering at Yale University, and a background in Aerospace Engineering.
 I consider myself a very creative and project-driven person that thrives in fast-paced environments.
 I am experienced in independently leading multidisciplinary projects, using data, technical tools, and structured planning to improve processes and enable reliable, high-quality outcomes.
 </p>

 <p>